ByteriX/BxInputController/README.md

 # BxInputController

 This framework will help iOS developers for simplify development general inputing controllers.
 Holds a ready-made solutions, such as standard solutions in Apple applications also have custom design such as a photo library, a choice of variants or suggestion.
 If you need custom inputting view (for example calendar for date putting) then you may add new rows or edit or inherited current rows.
-The component is limited only to the implementation of the paradigm, it essentially involves the use of SOLID approach.
+The component is limited only to the implementation of the paradigm, it essentially involves the use of S.O.L.I.D. approach.
 An important limitation is the compulsory use of Interface Builder to implement UI (xib or storyboard, but not from code).

 ## Gif demo